chalatz/excursions/pages/info/reviews.md

 reviews:
 - year: "2022"
   text: |-
+    Nicholas, my wife, kids and of course myself couldn’t stop talking about what a wonderful time we had on your island.
+We will definitely be returning soon.
+Please send our regards to Kostas he gave us a most enjoyable time.
+His knowledge was unbelievable and he made us feel we were in a car with family showing us around for the first time.
+Once again thank you.
+Lorraine, Gabi, Dena, and Michael B. family.
+(30th Sept) Southampton, UK

     Hi Nicholas, Emmanuel was a joy.
 We really enjoyed our tour through your beautiful city and I will make sure to recommend you to future travelers.
 Please share this photo with him.
 Rod, Tiffany and Randy (Sept 18th) Salem, Oregon, USA

     Hi Nicholas, we had a fantastic time on our tour.
 The two drivers Michael and Andrew were excellent and very knowledgeable.
 I highly recommend it, Thanks for your services Lynda P. and Group (16th Sept) London U.K.